Conecuh Ridge Whiskey: Awards

 Clyde May's Whiskey continues to win awards & accolades across the globe.
 In 2023 alone, the brand won 11 medals and received numerous 90+ ratings in various competitions and tastings.
 Some of the highlights include:

 Clyde May's Straight Bourbon won Double Gold at the 2023 San Francisco Spirits Competition and scored 95 points at the New York International Spirits Competition.

-Clyde May's Alabama Style Whiskey received a 93 rating from Tasting Panel Magazine and a Gold Medal at the 2023 Ascot Awards.
+Clyde May's Alabama Style Whiskey received a 93 rating from Tasting Panel Magazine and won a gold medal at the 2023 Ascot Awards.

 Clyde May's Straight Rye Whiskey won Double Platinum at the 2023 Ascot Awards and a 92 rating at the New York International Spirits Competition.

 Clyde May's Special Reserve 6-Year Old 110-Proof Straight Bourbon was awarded Double Gold at the 2022 San Francisco Spirits Competition.

 Clyde May's 9 Year Old Cask Strength Whiskey was listed in Liquor.com's list of “10 Great New Aged Bourbons and Ryes.”